-If you experience side effects, the study team will be there for you to help manage them.
+If participants experience side effects, the study team will be there to help manage them.
 Should side effects become serious and require care, any costs incurred will be paid by the Moderna mRNA study, provided there is a direct link between the symptoms and the vaccine.

-If I get COVID-19 during the trial am I still considered a participant?
+If someone gets COVID-19 during the trial, are they still considered a participant?

-If you get COVID-19 during the 25-month course of this study you will still be considered enrolled, as long as you continue to make all of your appointments-.
+If a participant gets COVID-19 during the 25-month course of this study, they will still be considered enrolled, as long as they continue to make all appointments.

-Is it possible for me to get COVID-19 from this vaccine?
+Is it possible for participants to get COVID-19 from this vaccine?

 This vaccine contains no active or killed virus particles.
-There is no chance you can develop COVID-19 from this vaccine.
+There is no chance participants can develop COVID-19 from this vaccine.

-If I participate in this study, can I still get the seasonal flu vaccine?
+If someone participates in this study, can they still get the seasonal flu vaccine?

-Yes, you can still get the seasonal influenza vaccine if you participate in this trial.
-The Moderna mRNA vaccine will not protect you from seasonal influenza.
-It is still recommended that you receive the seasonal flu vaccine.
+Yes, participants can still get the seasonal influenza vaccine if they are in this trial.
+The Moderna mRNA vaccine will not protect people from seasonal influenza.
+It is still recommended that participants receive the seasonal flu vaccine.

 What are the benefits of participating in this clinical study?

-The bottom line is that you may not directly benefit from this research, particularly if you receive the placebo.
-However, some of the possible benefits that may be expected include early receipt of a vaccine that can protect you from COVID-19.
-Although there is no assurance that you will benefit from your participation in this study, the information learned from your participation may help others in the future.
-Imagine being a part of a vaccine process that could potentially help millions of people protect themselves and their families from the devastation of COVID-19.
-That is what we believe is the overriding benefit of your participation in this study.
+The bottom line is that participants may not directly benefit from this research, particularly if they receive the placebo.
+However, some of the possible benefits that may be expected include early receipt of a vaccine that can provide protection from COVID-19.
+Although there is no assurance that participants will benefit from inclusion in this study, the information learned from that participation may help others in the future.
+This vaccine process could potentially help millions of people protect themselves and their families from the devastation of COVID-19.
+That is what we believe is the overriding benefit of participation in this study.

 Has this vaccine been proven to be effective in the earlier phases?